 Bush fire does not affect all Australians but it affects thousands of homeowners every year.
 Taking precautions could save your home.

 6. Windows Suffer From the Elements

 Windows protect your home and its natural defenses & energy protection.
 Adding shutters over them greatly enhances almost every benefit and provides several more.
-Roller shutters will pay for themselves over time and could protect you from burglary, fires or hail damage.
+The premium quality Roller shutters in Adelaide will pay for themselves over time and could protect you from burglary, fires or hail damage.
 It will extend the life of your window frames & keep excess moisture out of your walls.